Reds vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Reds have a record of 2-2.
+- In five games as the favorite over the last 10 matchups, the Reds have a record of 3-2.

-- The Reds and their opponents have combined to hit the over six times in their last 10 games with a total.

 Explore More About This Game